City of Scholars

 Technology

-The Golden Sap
+The Sap

-Arjun theorized that the substance is the Sap of the world-tree depicted in the frescos, which the ancient inhabitants channeled and exploited until the tree died.
-The theory suggests the city’s decline began when the tree could not survive the treatment, and the stocks remain finite.
-Modern applications have proven versatile: Axiom energy specialists converted Kelonic cylinders to store the Sap for stable energy yield; The Farm uses it as fertilizer; the college of chemists discovered its invigorating and stimulating properties; Hestia and The Mess incorporate it into recipes; and both Lyra and Yzmir consume it for psychoactive effects.
+Modern applications by the Expeditionary Corps have proven versatile: Axiom energy specialists converted Kelonic cylinders to store the Sap for stable energy yield; The Farm uses it as fertilizer; the college of chemists discovered its invigorating and stimulating properties; Hestia and The Mess incorporate it into recipes; and both Lyra and Yzmir consume it for psychoactive effects.
 The Ordis urges caution on ingestion pending official botanical results.

-Wall frescos throughout The Scholars’ Tomb depict Sofia in idealized adult form as a tall, beautiful, serene woman with honey-gold features watching over the people or drinking from the sacred Sap.
-Her face appears in corridors and grand ceremonial chambers, often as the focal point of flowing ornamental ridges with hair spreading in every direction.
+Wall frescos throughout The Scholars’ Tomb depict Sofia in idealized adult form as a tall woman with honey-gold features, often the focal point of flowing ornamental ridges with hair spreading in every direction.
+In reality, Sofia manifested as a child shaped from golden light who wandered the rooftops after dusk, casting an innate glow across the skyline.

 The Phoenix Shrine

-The scroll confirmed that Rune himself had searched for the Source of The Tumult and failed to find it—the Source was a fabrication.
+In 393 AC, Waru Toowoom’s expedition located the shrine using a Glyph-inscribed cube programmed with the Rhombus of The Gestalt to query the Tesseracts network.
+Inside an alcove carved within the egg sculpture, Waru discovered the cylinder containing Rune’s ancient scroll.
+The scroll confirmed that Rune himself had searched for the Source of The Tumult and failed—the Source was a fabrication.
 This discovery was concealed to protect the Rediscovery Endeavor’s morale, while Sitina of the Phoenixian Guard revealed Rune’s Testament, the true purpose of the expedition: to sail westward and rekindle the Phoenix.

 393 AC - Tumult Singularity Event